 Set out below are procedures for Shareholders to (1) convene a general meeting; (2) put forward proposals at a general meeting; and (3) put enquiries to the Board.
 These procedures are generally governed by the Articles of Association and applicable laws, rules and regulations, which prevail over the below information in case of any inconsistencies.

-Pursuant to the Articles of Association and the Companies Ordinance of Hong Kong, registered shareholders holding not less than one-twentieth (5%) of the paid up capital of the Company (the “General Meeting Requisitionists”) can deposit a written request to convene a general meeting at the registered office of the Company (the “Registered Office”), which is presently situated at 22nd Floor, Chu Kong Shipping Tower, 143 Connaught Road Central, Hong Kong for the attention of the Company Secretary.
+Pursuant to the Articles of Association and the Companies Ordinance of Hong Kong, registered Shareholders holding not less than one-twentieth (5%) of the paid up capital of the Company (the “General Meeting Requisitionists”) can deposit a written request to convene a general meeting at the registered office of the Company (the “Registered Office”), which is presently situated at 22nd Floor, Chu Kong Shipping Tower, 143 Connaught Road Central, Hong Kong for the attention of the Company Secretary.

 The General Meeting Requisitionists must state in their request(s) the objects of the general meeting and such request(s) must be signed by all the General Meeting Requisitionists and may consist of several documents in like form, each signed by one or more of the General Meeting Requisitionists.

 The Company’s share registrars (the “Share Registrars”) will verify the General Meeting Requisitionists’ particulars in the General Meeting Requisitionists’ request.
-Promptly after confirmation from the Share Registrars that the General Meeting Requisitionists’ request is in order, the Company Secretary will arrange with the Board to convene a general meeting by serving sufficient notice to all the registered shareholders in accordance with all the relevant statutory and regulatory requirements.
+Promptly after confirmation from the Share Registrars that the General Meeting Requisitionists’ request is in order, the Company Secretary will arrange with the Board to convene a general meeting by serving sufficient notice to all the registered Shareholders in accordance with all the relevant statutory and regulatory requirements.
 On the contrary, if the General Meeting Requisitionists’ request is verified to be not in order, the General Meeting Requisitionists will be advised of the outcome and accordingly, a general meeting will not be convened as requested.

 The General Meeting Requisitionists, or any of them representing more than one-half of the total voting rights of all of them, may themselves convene a general meeting if the Board had not arranged to duly convene a general meeting within 28 days upon serving a written notice in relation to the general meeting within 21 days of the deposit of the General Meeting Requisitionists’ request, provided that any general meeting so convened is held within three months from the date of the original General Meeting Requisitionists’ request.
 Any reasonable expenses incurred by the General Meeting Requisitionists by reason of the Board’s failure to duly convene a general meeting shall be repaid to the General Meeting Requisitionists by the Company.

-2. Procedures for shareholders to put forward proposals at a general meeting
+2. Procedures for Shareholders to put forward proposals at a general meeting

 Shareholders may suggest proposals relating to the Company to be discussed at a general meeting by sending written requisition to the Board or the Company Secretary and following the procedures set out in the paragraph headed “Procedures for Shareholders to convene a general meeting” above to convene a general meeting for any business specified in such written requisition.